Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## Why
 - Governance is an organisational meta-function prefigured by initial conditions.
-- The shape an instantiation takes within an organisation or across a network depends upon the wholeness of individual participants.
-Remarkable people = remarkable results.
+- The shape an instantiation takes within an organisation or across a network depends upon the wholeness of individual participants and the frameworks in which they are embedded.
-- Wholeness refers to inner structure and alignment
+- A framework limits or delimits p

 ## How